eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ### 3.1 Expected functionality

-1. **Wallet Selection and Invocation**: The Digital Credentials API should enable a browser or OS to search for Wallet Units containing attestations that potentially match the request of the Relying Party, addressing user experience and scaling concerns caused custom URI-based or universal link (a.k.a. app link)-based approaches.​
+1. **Wallet Selection and Invocation for attestation presentation**: The Digital Credentials API should enable a browser or OS to search for Wallet Units containing attestations that potentially match the request of the Relying Party, addressing user experience and scaling concerns caused custom URI-based or universal link (a.k.a. app link)-based approaches.​

 2. **Secure Cross-Device Flows**: The Digital Credentials API should enable APIs and protocols (e.g., CTAP2) that ensure secure cross-device engagement, mitigating threats such as phishing and relay attacks.

-3. **Protocol support**: The Digital Credentials API should support the protocols specified in the Implementing Acts as remote presentation protocols for attestations.
+3. **Protocol support**: The Digital Credentials API should support the protocols specified in the Implementing Acts as remote presentation protocols for attestations and attestation issuance.